anca6/advanced-tools-collision-eval/docs/evaluation-proposal.md

-Evaluating the performance of Unity vs Unreal Engine's collision detection system in 3D environments.
+Evaluating the performance of Unity's collision detection system in 3D environments.